Nagesh-WRG/Linechart/readme.md

-# Generating Linechart by using json data from external source by using Lavacharts.
+# Generating Linechart with json data from external source by using Lavacharts.